thomasfinnegan14/study-aid/README.md

 **How to run program**
 - use makefile to initialize program
-- type 'make run filename' where filename is the name of the text file (example file is database.txt)
+- type 'make run filename' in console, where filename is the name of the text file (example file is database.txt)

 **How to format the text file**
 - Questions should be written with a 'Q: ' before them